Wood Mackenzie names ex-UN economist as head of carbon to spearhead energy transition services

 “Elena brings a cross-cutting understanding of the issues and governmental dynamics as well as stakeholder management experience.
 She is ideally suited to lead our carbon team,” added Sultoon.

-Wood Mackenzie explained that Belletti’s new role will include the assessment and mitigation of customers’ carbon emissions and an understanding of the fast-changing landscape around carbon mechanisms.
+Wood Mackenzie explained that Belletti’s new role would include the assessment and mitigation of customers’ carbon emissions and an understanding of the fast-changing landscape around carbon mechanisms.

 Elena Belletti, Wood Mackenzie’s new Head of Carbon Research, commented: “It is an exciting time to join Wood Mackenzie’s growing Energy Transition Practice.
 There is increasing demand from clients for data and support on all aspects of carbon, from emissions, price markets and mechanisms and voluntary markets to nature-based solutions, mechanical carbon removal and more.
 I look forward to working with such a talented team as we help clients achieve a fair energy transition.”